-The primary evaluation process is sessions with the potential Candidate.
+The primary evaluation process is sessions with the potential Candidate/Employee.
 It is critical to establish rapport and a relaxed atmosphere in the first part of the interview to record Emotions, Blink & Attention rates, used as a baseline/ benchmark.

 To fine-tune a proper evaluation for each Statement, you need to study and sometimes check the Video Interview and use facts, hard data, and your Intuition to generate an Honesty Score and conclusions.

 Disclaimer: The Honesty Score is not infallible and therefore is a relative value to determine whether the person tells the truth or not based on a scale.